megaease/easeprobe/docs/Manual.md

     #   -----BEGIN CERTIFICATE-----
 ```

-## 1.8 Host Resource Usage
+## 1.8 Host

-The host resource usage probe uses `host` identifier, it allows for collecting information and alerting when certain resource utilization thresholds are exceeded.
+The host probe uses `host` identifier, it allows for collecting information and alerting when certain resource utilization thresholds are exceeded.

 The resources currently monitored include CPU, memory and disk utilization.
 The probe status is considered as `down` when any value exceeds its defined threshold.